Greece defaults on IMF payment despite last-minute overtures to creditors

 The euro fell against the dollar EUR= but European shares, which dropped sharply on Monday, steadied on hopes of a deal. .EU.
 The Athens stock exchange is closed during a week-long shutdown of the banking sector which began on Monday.

-Opinion polls show a majority of Greeks favor holding on to the euro, but the referendum is shaping up to be a close call.
+Opinion polls show a majority of Greeks favour holding on to the euro, but the referendum is shaping up to be a close call.

 (Additional reporting by Silvia Aloisi in Milan, Mark John in Paris, John O'Donnell in Frankfurt, Paul Day in Madrid, George Georgiopoulos and Lefteris Karagiannipoulos in Athens, Padraic Halpin and Gavin Jones; Writing by Paul Taylor, James Mackenzie and Alessandra Galloni; Editing by Janet Lawrence, Toni Reinhold)